-T 3041 Process Theology
+T 3041 Process Theology Mr. Stewart

-Mr. Stewart

 A study of selected process theologians and major motifs of process theology.
-An attempt is made to compare the process and contemporary, and to identify and evaluate contributions of process thinkers to Christian reflection and life.
+An attempt is made to compare the process perspective with other theological orientations, historical and contemporary, and to identify and evaluate contributions of process thinkers to Christian reflection and life.
 3 semester hours.
-Prerequisites: T 3000 or T 3200 or by permission of the instructor.
+Prerequisites: T 3000 or T 3200 or permission of the instructor.